BobbyJoeSmith3/Code-Academy/Python/PYTHON_NOTES.md

 TESTING
 When you finish one part of your program, it's important to test it multiple times, using a variety of inputs.

+WORD UP
+Let's simplify things by making the letters in our word lowercase.

+	the_string = "Hello"
+	the_string = the_string.lower()

+The .lower() function does not modify the string itself, it simply returns a lowercase-version.
+In the example above, we store the result back into the same variable.

+We also need to grab the first letter of the word.

+	first_letter  = the_string[0]
+	second_letter = the_string[1]
+	third_letter  = the_string[2]

+Remember that we start counting from zero, not one, so we access the first letter by asking for [0].

+MOVE IT ON BACK
+Now that we have the first letter stored, we need to add both the letter and the string stored in pyg to the end of the original string.

+Remember how to concatenate (i.e. add) strings together?

+	greeting = "Hello "
+	name = "D. Y."
+	welcome = greeting + name

+ENDING UP
+Well done!
+However, now we have the first letter showing up both at the beginning and near the end.

+	s = "Charlie"

+	print s[0]
+	# will print "C"

+	print s[1:4]
+	# will print "har"

+1. First we create a variable s and give it the string "Charlie"
+2. Next we access the first letter of "Charlie" using s[0].
+Remember letter positions start at 0.
+3. Then we access a slice of "Charlie" using s[1:4].
+This returns everything from the letter at position 1 up till position 4.